 Family allowances (income-tested): The child must be younger than age 18 (age 23 if a student, no limit if disabled).
-The parent must be older than age 60 or assessed with a degree of disability of at least 60%; must have completed at least 60 days of continuous employment with the same employer of which not less than 96 hours were credited during the last 25 working days.
+The parent must be older than age 60 or assessed with a degree of disability of at least 60%; must have completed at least 60 days of continuous employment with the same employer, 96 hours of which were during the last 25 working days.